-When is the date of entitlement in relation to the application date?
-The date of entitlement can be no more than 12 months before the application date, which means that the established onset date can be no more than 17 months before the application date.
-Of course, the EOD is only set that far back when the SSA believes you have been disabled for 17 months before the application date, or longer.
-For some claimants, the SSA actually sets the EOD after the application date.
+When is the date of entitlement (the day you're first entitled to collect benefits) in relation to your application date?
+This is where it gets tricky.
+Your date of entitlement can be up to 12 months before your application date, but no more than 12 months.
+And adding on the five months of the SSDI waiting period, your established onset date (EOD) can be 17 months before your application date.
+Of course, the EOD is only set that far back when Social Security believes you've been disabled for at least 17 months before you applied for disability.